praveen-raj-m/LiveForecastAndAnalytics/README.md

 5. What innovative approaches can be employed to boost overall sales performance?
 6. And, perhaps most importantly, can we **forecast** the sales?

-I leveraged tableau dashboards to unfold my narrative within the sales dataset, answering these questions offering strategic insights and revealing nuanced patterns.
+I leveraged tableau dashboards to unfold my narrative within the sales dataset, answering many questions offering strategic insights and revealing nuanced patterns.

 <p align="center">
   <img src="visualizations/pred.gif" alt="">